bell-lab-apps/metricsgrade/README.md

 ### "Wait until" option

-To make a page reload, `metricsgrade` does a `Page.reload()` from puppeteers `Page` object.
+To make a page reload, `metricsgrade` does a `Page.reload()` from puppeteer's `Page` object.
 This object accepts a `waitUntil` parameter, which defines when the page navigation has succeeded, and when the application should collect the metrics and reload the page.
 You can find more information about `Page.reload()` [right here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagereloadoptions).

-To use, just add `--wait-until` flag and the desired options.
-Since `Page.reload` accepts and `Array` of `Strings`, if you want to add multiple options, just split them with a `,`
+To use, just add the `--wait-until` flag and the desired options.
+Since `Page.reload` accepts either a `Sring` or an `Array` of `Strings`, if you want to add multiple values, just split them with a `,`

 For example: